 In the EU, legislation against the use of devices in vehicles can be specific or general (Avenoso, 2012).
 Articles refer specifically and explicitly to a Nomadic Device (ND) and restrict its use (e.g. "hand-held mobile phone use is not allowed").
 Articles of general law also implicitly address the use of NDs whilst driving (e.g. through the broader issue of "driver distraction", or "careless or dangerous driving", or similar phrases).
-In the EU, all countries (except Sweden) have adopted specific regulations concerning use of mobile phones (Avenoso, 2012).
-13 countries have general legislation in place concerning the use of personal navigation devices (PNDs) with 4 countries adopting specific regulations; 7 countries have general legislation in place for TV and video players with 6 countries adopting specific regulations.
+In the EU, all countries (except Sweden) have adopted specific regulations concerning the use of mobile phones (Avenoso, 2012).
+13 countries have general legislation in place concerning the use of personal navigation devices (PNDs) with 4 countries adopting specific regulations; 7 countries have general legislation in place for music players with 6 countries adopting specific regulations; 10 countries have general legislation in place for TV and video players with 6 countries adopting specific regulations.